Arkansas execution drugs intended for surgery, heart issues

 At normal adult doses of around 4 mg for routine surgery, midazolam can slow or stop breathing to the point that medical literature advises doctors to monitor patients closely.
 With a 500 mg dose listed in the state's execution protocol, Arkansas expects that the inmates will not be aware they are dying.

 In federal court testimony earlier this month, doctors differed on whether midazolam is an appropriate execution drug, though the U.S. Supreme Court has ruled in 2015 that it is.
-There were no apparent complications in last week's execution of Ledell Lee, which lasted 12 minutes.
+There were no apparent complications in last week's execution of Ledell Lee or the Monday night execution of Jack Jones.

 U.S. District Judge Kristine Baker had said earlier this month that Arkansas' execution protocol doesn't outline what would happen if the inmate were to remain conscious even if given a double dose.
 She also said the protocol doesn't lay out what executioners intend to do to ensure that the inmates are unconscious.
-The 8th U.S. Circuit Court of Appeals on Monday reversed her decision, and the U.S. Supreme Court decided not to block Lee's execution.
+The 8th U.S. Circuit Court of Appeals reversed her decision, and the U.S. Supreme Court let the appeals court decision stand.

 Justice Sonia Sotomayor wrote in a dissent that a lower court established that "midazolam creates a substantial risk of severe pain."